 Make the onion topping:

-- Whisk the chopped onion, jalapeno, and cilantro together in a bowl.½ onion, 1 jalapeno, 4 tablespoon Cilantro
+- Whisk the chopped onion, jalapeno, and cilantro together in a bowl.½ onion, 1 jalapeno, 4 tbsp Cilantro

-- Season with a pinch of salt.1 teaspoon Salt
+- Season with a pinch of salt.1 tsp Salt

 - Set aside until ready to use.